Charles Bannerman: Umpiring

 Between 1887 and 1902, Bannerman stood as umpire in 12 Test matches in Australia.
 His first match was between Australia and England at the Sydney Cricket Ground (SCG) from 28 to 31 January 1887.
 England won by 13 runs after scoring only 45 runs in their first innings.
 His colleague was Elisha Rawlinson, standing in his only Test match.
 Bannerman's last match, at Melbourne in the 1901–02 season, was also a close low-scoring affair with Australia winning by 32 runs.
 On this occasion his colleague was Bob Crockett standing in his first season as a Test umpire.
 In two of the matches in which Charles Bannerman officiated, his brother Alick was a player, but no accusations of bias could be made as Alick scored only 23 runs in four innings.

 In the fifth Test of the 1897–98 series, Bannerman turned down a confident lbw appeal against Australian batsman Joe Darling when the match was in a tense situation.
 The lbw was reportedly "obvious" but the bowler had run in front of the umpire who was unsighted and had to reject the appeal.
 Darling, then on 50, went on to score 160 and Australia won the match.
 After the game Bannerman lodged an official complaint against the English wicket-keeper who had accused him of cheating, and the player was rebuked.

+In all, Bannerman umpired 58 first-class matches between 1887 and 1905.
+In December 1892, he and George Searcy umpired the first-ever Sheffield Shield match.
+His last matches were the two played by the Australian touring team against New Zealand in Christchurch and Wellington in March 1905.